-In gaining more understanding in process optimization, I interned with the warehouse team of Mitsubishi Corporation, where I learned how to identify bottlenecks and experiment with creative solutions.
+After, I interned at Mitsubishi Corporation where I learned how to identify bottlenecks and experiment with creative solutions.
 I was mainly tasked with preparing orders and supply requests, but also helped synthesize insights on observations I made on product code accuracy, shipment scheduling, and delivery risk.
-I also rotated to the logistics department, where I noticed frequent inventory data discrepancies between the warehouse and management teams.
-So, I suggested an idea to create an automation of product labeling by connecting softwares to make order placing more accurate.
-I also argued that this method would speed up the process due to minimizing checking labor work.
-Despite being not tested yet, the proposal got submitted to the team development for the next cycle review.
-Although just for 2 weeks, my encounters with the various issues and exposure to a distribution warehouse have helped me understand the complexity of logistics, factors that come into play in improving process efficiency, and further developed my creative problem solving skills.
+I noticed frequent inventory data discrepancies between the warehouse and their third-party logistics.
+So, I suggested an idea to create an automation of product labelling to make order placing more accurate. and minimizes manual checking works.
+Despite not being tested yet, the proposal got submitted to team development for the next cycle review.
+Although just for 2 weeks, my exposure to a distribution warehouse have helped me understand the complexity of logistics, factors that come into play in improving process efficiency, and further developed my creative problem-solving skills.

-Inspired by how the iterative process directly contributes to operational improvement, I aspire to pursue industrial engineering to help my father’s company and others in the logistics and transportation industries.
+Inspired by how the iterative process directly contributes to operational improvement, I aspire to pursue industrial engineering, which I believe to be the heart of any operation.

+to help my father’s company and others in the logistics and transportation industries.

 Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admissions to the University of California?
 (350 words)

-When I look at the current world we live in, I see many untapped opportunities to improve the lives of everyday people.
+When I look at the world we live in, I see many untapped opportunities to improve the lives of people.
+In my eagerness to be industrious I learned that passion and skills must be balanced with humility and open-mindedness.
 During the start of the pandemic, I saw on TV that the government is trying to ensure a continuing education for students in remote areas through virtual lessons.
-However, they lack access to the internet and electricity which makes it hard for them to actually attend these virtual meetings.
-So, for the past three years, I have been working on a solar-powered power bank, named PS2, suitable for people living in places with intermittent electricity.
+However, the lack of access to internet and electricity was the main hindrance.
+So, I put my skills to work on a solar-powered power bank, named PS2, suitable for people living in places with intermittent electricity.
 The end goal is to improve these population’s access to electronics so children can browse the internet and attend virtual lessons.

-I was very focused on ensuring the quality of the product so it is long lasting and effective.
-Though I was confident with the product and have promoted it to varying communities, nobody was interested in buying my product.
-So I took a step back and revisited each and every feature of PS2 and reflected on the primary value proposition of this product.
-I researched the gross household income of some mountainous regions and islands in Indonesia, all remote places that I had hoped would have benefitted this solar-powered power bank, and discovered that at the present version, they will not be able to afford PS2.
-I had opted for fancy specifications such as fast charging, military-grade durability, and lightweight portability which made the cost of the prototype became too high.
-Had I spoken to my target audience, I would have known this earlier and not three years later.
+I was very focused on ensuring the quality of the product is long lasting and effective.
+Though I was confident with the product and promoted it to varying communities, nobody was interested in buying my product.
+I was baffled and intrigued.
+I took a step back and revisited every feature and reflected on the primary value proposition of this product.
+I researched the gross household income of the remote places that would have benefitted from this solar-powered power bank.
+I discovered that at the present version, they will not be able to afford PS2.
+I had opted for specifications such as fast charging, military-grade durability, and lightweight portability which made the cost of the prototype too high.
+Had I communicated with my target audience, I would have known this earlier, not two years later.